Division I Boys

 Following in the top five behind Reynolds and Gochenhouer were Hayden Beaber (Indian Valley) in third at 76, and Matthew Marone (Poland Seminary) and Luke Stephens (Arcanum), tied for fourth at 77.

-Girls Division II
+Division II Girls

 Columbus Academy Wins Fourth Consecutive Title